-John Romão (1984, lives in Lisbon) is a Portuguese theatre director, producer, cultural programmer and curator.
-He has been working in the cross-disciplinary arts practices (performing arts, performance, visual arts).
-He studied Theatre at ESTC – Escola Superior de Teatro e Cinema (Lisbon), attended a post-graduation in Curatorial Studies at FCSH – New University of Lisbon, studied Contemporary Art Aesthetics and Theories at National Society of Fine Arts (Lisbon) and took part of the internacional theatre school École des Maîtres (2005), directed by Rodrigo García.
+John Romão is a Portuguese theatre director, producer, cultural programmer and curator.
+He has been working in theatre and cross-disciplinary arts practices.
+He studied Theatre at Escola Superior de Teatro e Cinema (Lisbon).
+Attended a post-graduation in Curatorial Studies at FCSH – New University of Lisbon.
+He studied Contemporary Art Aesthetics and Theories at National Society of Fine Arts (Lisbon).
+He took part of the internacional theatre project École des Maîtres (2005), directed by Rodrigo García.

-He has often been lecturing, as a guest teacher, in universities such as Escola Superior de Teatro e Cinema (ESTC) and Escola Superior de Dança (ESD).
-He collaborated, as artistic advisor, with Rodrigo García at HTH – Centre Dramatique National de Montpellier, France (2014-2017).
+He has often been lecturing Theatre Practices in universities such as Escola Superior de Teatro e Cinema (ESTC) and Escola Superior de Dança (ESD).

-His work has won some distinctions and awards: Portuguese Most Inventive Personality 2019 / Expresso newspaper; Prémios Novos 2014 – Theatre; National Young Creatives 2012 – Theatre; Almada Terra das Artes e da Criatividade 2010 / Almada City Council.
+His work has won some distinctions and awards: Portuguese Most Inventive Personality 2019 / Expresso newspaper; Prémios Novos 2014 – Theatre; National Young Creatives 2012 – Theatre; Almada Terra das Artes e da Criatividade 2010.